franciskershaw/slice-of-pie/README.md

 My main goals for the creation of this website were as follows:

 * To create an ecommerce store where my client can sell a novel concept to the public.
-* Design the site in a way that makes the user’s journey from visit to checkout as pleasant as possible.
+* Design the site in a way that makes the user’s journey from visit to checkout as pleasant and quick as possible.
 * Demonstrate my new found skills applying Django as an MVC framework in order to pass this final part of the course and obtain my Diploma.

 ### User Stories